karan-xlpy/Investment-Banking-Case-Study-JP-Morgan/README.md

 ## File Formats and Accessibility

+- The task instructions were initially provided in a Word document, but I have uploaded it as a PDF file for better view and understanding.
 - I have uploaded the PDF file of the PowerPoint presentation because the `.pptx` file does not display clearly on GitHub.
 The PDF provides a better view and understanding.
 - The Excel file has been converted to CSV format for easier access, but due to the formatting provided by the organizer team, it may still be unclear.
 Therefore, I have uploaded both the CSV file and an additional PDF version for better understanding.